-After consultation with government agencies, the AA Research Foundation (AARF) decided that it would be useful to create an index of household transport costs from 2009 to 2018.
+After consultation with government agencies, the AA Research Foundation (AARF) decided that it would be useful to create an index of household transport costs from 2009 onwards.

-The aim is to provide a quarterly view of the effects of price changes on the travelling public.
-The information will be more comprehensive than data currently available.
-It is expected to show public responses to fuel cost changes, insurance cost changes, and changes to government fees and charges.
+The aim has been to provide a quarterly view of the effects of price changes on the travelling public.
+The information is more comprehensive than data that was previously available.
+It shows public responses to fuel cost changes, insurance cost changes, and changes to government fees and charges.

-- The AA has engaged Stats NZ to deliver this project
+- The AA engaged Stats NZ to deliver this project

 - Peter King – AA Motoring Affairs